janverschelde/PHCpack/src/doc/source/options.rst

 along a solution path.
 Another application of phc -p is to rerun a selection of solution paths.

-In addition to the artificial parameter increment-and-fix continuation, there is support for complex parameter continuation and real pseudo arc length path tracking with detection of singularities using the determinant of the Jacobian along the solution path.
+In addition to the :index:`artificial parameter` increment-and-fix continuation, there is support for complex parameter continuation and real pseudo :index:`arc length` path tracking with detection of singularities using the determinant of the Jacobian along the solution path.

 To run pseudo arc length continuation, the user has to submit a system